More Medications Facts

 • Pelvic inflammatory disease (PID)

-PID comprises a spectrum of inflammatory disorders of the upper female genital tract, including any combination of endometritis, salpingitis, tubo-ovarian abscess, and pelvic peritonitis.
+PID is an inflammatory and infectious disorder of the upper female genital tract (endometrium, fallopian tubes, ovaries, and pelvic peritoneum), and may represent any combination of endometritis, salpingitis, tubo-ovarian abscess, and pelvic peritonitis.
 Sexually transmitted organisms, Neisseria gonorrhoeae and Chlamydia trachomatis are the major pathogens causing PID.
-Azithromycin provides a short simple treatment option for PID3.
+Azithromycin provides a short simple treatment option for PID 3.

 • Dental infections